Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 8. Double-check: After the is securely in place, double-check that all lug nuts are tightened properly before driving.

-By following these steps and being prepared with the necessary tools, you can confidently a flat tire on your own without the need for assistance.
+By following these steps and being prepared with the necessary tools, you can confidently a on your own without the need for assistance.
 Remember to always drive with caution on your spare tire and seek professional help to repair or replace the flat tire as soon as possible.

 Installing a Spare Tire